jean/ZopeSkel/README.txt

 -----------------------------------------------------

-To use local commands you need to first include paster command in your buildout.cfg. plone4_buildout does this by default.
+To use local commands you need to first include paster command in your buildout.cfg.
+*plone4_buildout* template includes this by default.

 Starting inside your Plone buildout, first create an archetypes package::